-The PERM Labor Certification application imposes specific requirements (listed below) both on the employer and the prospective employee.
-The employer must comply with the PERM process requirements and adhere to the PERM Regulation.
+A PERM labor certification application imposes specific requirements on both the employer and the employee.
+The employer is the petitioner, and the prospective employee is the beneficiary.

 Prospective Employee Requirements

-In Labor Certification, the U.S. sponsoring employer is the petitioner and the prospective alien employee is the beneficiary.
-Although not explicitly permitted in the regulations, the DOL and the USCIS informally allow sponsoring employers to apply for Labor Certification and file an Immigration Petition on the basis of prospective employment.
-In other words, it does not matter whether the alien works for the sponsoring employer during the application process or after it is approved.
-Meanwhile, the sponsoring employer does not necessarily have to continue to employ the alien.
-However, the foreign employee has to work for a reasonable period of time for the sponsoring employer after receiving permanent residency.
+Although not explicitly permitted in regulations, both DOL and U.S. Citizenship and Immigration Services (USCIS) informally allow sponsoring employers to apply for labor certification and file an immigration petition on the basis of prospective employment.
+Accordingly, whether the alien actually works for the sponsoring employer during the application process or after its approval does not matter.
+Further, the sponsoring employer does not necessarily have to continue employing the alien after a labor certification is approved.
+The foreign employee, however, should work for the sponsoring employer for a reasonable period of time after obtaining permanent resident status.

-PERM labor certification is an extremely complicated procedure.
-We recommend that you consult with an experienced and responsible immigration attorney.
-We have successfully represented many PERM cases.
-If you would like to contact us, please telephone us at (713) 771-8433 or visit us at one of our six locations.
-You can also contact us conveniently online by emailing us at email@example.com.
-Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service.
+Overall, PERM labor certification is an extremely complicated and time-sensitive procedure.
+We recommend that you consult with an experienced immigration attorney.
+Over the years, Zhang & Associates has successfully handled hundreds of PERM cases.
+If you would like to contact us, we’re available by phone at (713) 771-8433, or you can visit us at one of our eight U.S. locations.
+We’re also conveniently available by e-mail at firstname.lastname@example.org.
+Our attorneys will use their experience, expertise, and teamwork to ensure the highest quality of service for your PERM case.

-For more information on PERM Labor Certification, please refer to the following links:
+For more detailed information on PERM labor certification, including minimum requirements and USCIS policies, refer to the following links: